FOCUSBOT / 2018

 Design direction, Android development / NAVER

 This was a project by 6 creatives within Incubation Studio at NAVER.
-My role was providing design direction, managing the team & the product, and being the sole developer.
+My role was providing design direction, managing the team & the product, and leading the Android development.

 The team comprised of the following members.

-Jeongmin Kim : Designer for Smart Mode, On-boarding experience
+Jeongmin : Designer for Smart Mode, On-boarding experience

 We live in a busy world.
 A world full of interruptions and requests that are begging for your attention.
 However, you may be unavailable to answer them or are focusing on tasks at hand such as working, studying, or driving.